SamuelePirani/heatmap-iot-analytics/README.md

   environment.
 Some IDEs may not automatically import the environment variables set via Conda; in this case, configure them manually in the run configurations.
 - **Troubleshooting:**
-  If you encounter errors related to MongoDB connection (e.g., "Invalid URI host: none is not a valid hostname"), double-check that all MongoDB-related variables (`MONGO_PASSWORD`, `MONGO_USERNAME`, `MONGO_URL`) are correctly configured and loaded in your environment.
+  If you encounter errors related to MongoDB connection (for example, "Invalid URI host: none is not a valid hostname"), double-check that all MongoDB-related variables (`MONGO_PASSWORD`, `MONGO_USERNAME`, `MONGO_URL`) are correctly configured and loaded in your environment.

-Follow these guidelines to ensure that all required dependencies and configurations for data processing and analytics are properly set.
+Follow these guidelines to ensure that all required dependencies and configurations for data processing and analytics are set.
 Enjoy exploring your new analytics pipeline!